 Do you want higher returns, or is security the most important thing to you? frankly offers five strategies to follow.
 From security-conscious (10% equity component) to balanced (45% equity component) and opportunity-oriented (95% equity component).
 The mix of asset classes varies depending on the type.

-In addition, with three strategies (cautious, balanced and ambitious), you can choose between an actively managed or an indexed solution.
+In addition, with four strategies (cautious, balanced, ambitious and focused on opportunities), you can choose between an actively managed or an indexed solution.
 In the case of active investment products, the securities are managed by portfolio managers whose goal is to “beat the market” – i.e. to achieve a better investment return than the market average.

 Curious about the type of investor you are?
 Find your personal strategy here.